 There is also a resurgence in yesteryear's retro designs, and the carry bag is making a comeback on the golf scene.
 A carry bag is solely designed to be positioned over the shoulder and then laid flat on the ground during play.

 The carry bag is a throwback to the golden golfing years of the 1970s and many modern designs mimic the minimalist retro style of this era.

 Golf balls, clubs and tees are apparent, but what else should you be carrying in your golf bag?

 Some wet weather apparel is always a good idea.
-Don’t forget a waterproof hood for your golf bag, so your clubs stay dry.
+Don’t forget a water repelling hood for your golf bag, so your clubs stay dry.
 For some players, that golfing umbrella is essential.

 A sun hat or cap with a visor will help your game; harsh glare has ruined many under-par games!